srMarquinho/members-demo/README.md

 Extra features:
 - User can add, view, edit and delete schools, as well as members and its associated schools (following CRUD principles).
+- User can view a member from a selected school.
 - Name (unique and present) and email validations.
 - Flash error messages.